7 Best YouTube Alternatives: Top Monetization Platforms (2022)

-It's no secret that YouTube's been considered the video monetization platform for the world.
-No longer just a source for Ted Talks and cat videos, it's the first platform video creators flock to, in a bid to reach the masses.
-And with news of how exorbitant monthly paychecks from ads can be, who wouldn't want to be a part of this goldmine?
+It’s no secret that YouTube’s been considered the video monetization platform for the world.
+With over a billion hours of video being watched every day, YouTube is no longer just a source for Ted Talks and cat videos.
+With news of how exorbitant monthly paychecks from ads can be, who wouldn’t want to start a YouTube channel this year?

 Thing is, making it on YouTube isn’t easy and wasn’t years ago either.
 It took tons of effort, hours, and persistence to build a channel and audience that you can monetize.
 And today, it’s even tougher.
 There are hurdles, setbacks, and potential legal action that come with being a YouTuber.